CLOCK

 Once there was a process for building biomolecules, a process evolved for using biomolecules as food by breaking them down by oxidation in the citric acid cycle to create ATP that could be used for locomotion, sensing, and replication by the creation of specialist molecules such as proteins.

-The most earliest common ancestor was probably a hyperthermophile that lived about 2.5 billion–3.2 billion years ago.
-A thermophile is an organism that thrives at relatively high temperatures, between 41 and 122 °C (106 and 252 °F).
+The most earliest common ancestor was probably a archaea - hyperthermophile - that lived about 2.5 billion–3.2 billion years ago.
+A thermophile is an single celled organism that thrives at relatively high temperatures, between 41 and 122 °C (106 and 252 °F).
 Thermophiles are found in various geothermally heated regions of the Earth, such as hot springs like those in Yellowstone National Park and deep sea hydrothermal vents, as well as decaying plant matter, such as peat bogs and compost.
+Thermophiles are Archae, single celled organisms that use a wide range of sources of energy.

 The fossil record starts around 3.5By years ago with cyano-bacteria in the form of Stromatolites, which are layers of sand and rock glued together by residues from cyano-bacteria.
 Cyano-bacteria absorbed carbon dioxide and seeded the earth with oxygen.
 Cyano-bacteria are unicellular.
 All the oxygen that makes the atmosphere breathable for aerobic organisms originally comes from cyanobacteria or their later descendants.

-The evolution of fish began about 530 million years ago with lampreys and then early fish with developed the skull and the vertebral column, leading to the first craniates and vertebrates.
+The evolution of fish began about 450 million years ago with lampreys and then early fish with developed the skull and the vertebral column, leading to the first craniates and vertebrates with polypeptide (natural Nylon) structural elements.

 Around 400 M years ago, a great increase in fish variety occurred.
-It was from the lobe-finned fish that the first amphibians (tetrapods) evolved as four-limbed vertebrates .
+It was from the lobe-finned fish including the Coelacanth, that the first amphibians (tetrapods) evolved as four-limbed vertebrates, still found today!
 Meanwhile, the insects ruled on land until the fish evolved into amphibians.

 The dinosaurs were egg layers.
 The egg limits the amount of energy available to the fetus before birth, at which point it needs to be able metabolize adult food.
-The ancestral mammals, led to Monotremes as egg layers who suckle their young, and marsupials who give birth to a "fetus" that suckles and develops in a protected pouch.
-The most successful were the Eutherans who are placental mammals who develop inside the mothers body directly fed using mother blood through a placenta.
+Live births were the transforming development.
+The ancestral mammals, led to Monotremes as egg layers who suckle their young, and marsupials who give birth to a "fetus" that suckles and develops in a protected pouch appear 125 Mya.
+The most successful were the Eutherans (wikipedia) also around 125 Mya who based on pelvis structure are placental mammals who develop inside the mothers body directly fed using mother blood through a placenta.
 After birth the placentals suckled their young.
-These variants allowed unlimited access to energy and over 2 years of development before metabolizing adult food.
-These variants appeared while dinosaurs dominated.
+These variants allowed unlimited access to energy and over 2 years of development before having to metabolize adult food.
+One of the earliest is Microtherulum with a 1" skull and is an extinct genus of eutherian mammal known from the Early Cretaceous Jiufotang Formation of China.
+It is one of the earliest and most primitive eutherians.
+The down side of placentals is that the over all reproduction rate is much lower - even lower in larger animals.
+For instance, elephants reproduce 1 every 2 years.
+Mammals grow slows with age, this progressive decline in proliferation results from a genetic program that occurs in multiple organs and involves the down-regulation of a large set of growth-promoting genes. https://pmc.ncbi.nlm.nih.gov/articles/PMC3365796/

 The K-T meteor 66My ago changed the trajectory of evolution.
 Nothing larger than 50 lbs survived an explosion that released the same energy as 100 teratonnes of TNT more than a billion times the energy of the atomic bombings of Hiroshima and Nagasaki.